Why Move to Texas?

 Texas is your home.
 Now is your time to meet neighbors, experience BBQ like never before, and find your place and community in this new state.

-Sometimes the first few months living in a new place are also the most challenging, so don’t get disheartened as you take chances, experience your new workplace, and make those first friendships.
+Sometimes the first few months living in a new place are the most challenging, so don’t get disheartened as you take chances, experience your new workplace, and make those first friendships.

 Welcome to Texas, neighbor!